• Skip to primary navigation

 3. Unsweetened cocoa powder adds rich chocolate flavor and deep color to the cake.
 Cocoa powder is the primary source of chocolate flavor.
 (I recommend sifting it to remove any clumps and make sure it gets incorporated properly.)

-4. Baking powder acts as a leavening agent, helping the cake batter rise, and contributing to the light and airy texture.
+4. Baking soda & Baking powder act as leavening agents, helping the cake batter rise, and contributing to the light and airy texture.
+(I recommend using aluminum-free baking powder.)

-8. Oil (canola or vegetable) adds moisture to the cake and helps keep it moist and tender.
+7. Oil (canola, vegetable, or your favorite baking oil) adds moisture to the cake and helps keep it moist and tender.
 It also contributes to the cake's texture, making it softer and more delicate than if butter were used.

 Ingredients: flour, sugar, eggs, milk, coffee, cocoa powder, baking soda, baking powder, oil, and vanilla.